Anisotropy effects on heavy quark dynamics in Gribov modified gluon plasma: RESULTS AND DISCUSSION

-In Fig.~\ref{DA0}, we have shown how the ratio of anisotropic correction to isotropic contribution varies with the $\mathrm{HQ}$ momentum.
+In Fig.~\ref{DA0_and_Abs_NTA1}\,(a), we have shown how the ratio of anisotropic correction to isotropic contribution varies with the $\mathrm{HQ}$ momentum.
 It can be seen that the said ratio depends strongly on the anisotropy strength and directional anisotropy for lower momentum values compared to the high-momentum regime.
-The anisotropic correction with respect to the isotropic contribution to the drag coefficient reduces as the anisotropy strength increases along with the increase in the angle between the anisotropy direction $(\Theta_{n})$ and the $\mathrm{HQ}$ motion direction.
-The other drag coefficient, which solely arises due to anisotropy effects, has been plotted in Figs.~\ref{Abs_NTA1_RHIC} and~\ref{Abs_NTA1_LHC} for RHIC and LHC energies, respectively, which shows a diminishing dependence on high-momentum values.
+The anisotropic correction with respect to the isotropic contribution to the drag coefficient reduces as the anisotropy strength increases, along with the increase in the angle between the anisotropy direction $(\Theta_{n})$ and the $\mathrm{HQ}$ motion direction.
+The other drag coefficient, which solely arises due to anisotropy effects, has been plotted in Figs.~\ref{DA0_and_Abs_NTA1}\,(b) and~\ref{DA0_and_Abs_NTA1}\,(c) for RHIC and LHC energies, respectively, which shows a diminishing dependence on high-momentum values.
 Again, the anisotropy strength plays a key role in the additional drag component, which is more significant at LHC energies compared to RHIC energies.
-Note that here we have added both the collisional and the radiative contributions by considering the nonperturbative effects via the Gribov-Zwanziger propagator, contrary to the earlier perturbative results where only the collisional contribution has been included in~\cite{Kumar:2021goi} and radiative processes effects have been considered in~\cite{Prakash:2023wbs}. \\
+Note that here we have added both the collisional and the radiative contributions by considering the nonperturbative effects via the Gribov-Zwanziger propagator, contrary to the earlier perturbative results where only the collisional contribution has been included in~\cite{Kumar:2021goi} and radiative processes effects have been considered in~\cite{Prakash:2023wbs}. \\ The anisotropic corrections for the components $\mathcal{B}_{0}^{\text{(a)}} = \mathcal{B}_{0} + \delta \mathcal{B}_{0} $ and $\mathcal{B}_{1}^{\text{(a)}} = \mathcal{B}_{1} + \delta \mathcal{B}_{1} $ with respect to isotropic $\mathrm{HQ}$ diffusion coefficient has been shown in Figs.~\ref{DB0_and_DB1}\,(a) and~\ref{DB0_and_DB1}\,(b), respectively at $T= 360$ MeV.
+For both diffusion components, the anisotropy parameter $\xi$ has a strong dependence and thus lowers the diffusion components significantly.
+Also for the component $\mathcal{B}_{0}^{\text{(a)}}$ got an extra anisotropic contribution compared to $\mathcal{B}_{1}^{\text{(a)}}$ as can be seen from the Eq.~\eqref{diffusion_components}.
+It has been observed that the directional anisotropy is more prominent for the intermediate and the higher momentum regime for $\delta\mathcal{B}_{0}$ component compared to $\delta\mathcal{B}_{1}$ component. \\